- User Since

 @Brecht Van Lommel (brecht)

 Click anywhere is useful.
 I actually love how fluidly Blender allows you to work, not having to always travel your mouse cursor all the way to the transform gizmo to start working.
+Being 8 year 3ds Max user and only 1 year Blender user, not having to travel my mouse to gizmo to do transforms was very relieving.
 Click anywhere pretty much unifies current freeform transform tools (GRS) and gizmo based tools into one.

 I agree with all of these.
 Very good choices.

 Shouldn't this be consulted with William?
 It seems that the purpose of status bar is lacking a coherent vision.
 There's now way too much clutter.
 Re-introducing per-editor status bars is a big step backwards :(